bronchite

 L'asthme du nageur

-Did you know that some studies have established a direct correlation between asthma in young children and high-level swimmers and the chlorine found in swimming pools?
-Some European government agencies also recommend caution and prevention in children under 2 years old.
+Did you know that some studies have established a direct correlation between asthma in young children and elite swimmers and the chlorine found in pools?
+Some European government agencies even recommend caution and prevention for children under 2 years old.
 Caution is therefore advised if you suffer from or are predisposed to respiratory problems.
-Solution for the most diligent: choose a swimming pool using a different disinfection system.
+A solution for the most frequent users: choose a pool that uses a different disinfection system.

 Studies agree that chlorine fumes released in swimming pools increase the risk of asthma.

-According to a third study presented at the 17th Congress of the European Society of Respirology, the risk of suffering from asthma is multiplied by three in children and adolescents who regularly visit swimming pools disinfected with chlorine.
-And this conclusion is also valid in outdoor swimming pools, whereas until now, it was thought that only indoor swimming pools could promote the onset of asthma.
+According to a third study presented at the 17th Congress of the European Respiratory Society, the risk of developing asthma is tripled in children and adolescents who regularly use chlorine-disinfected swimming pools.
+This conclusion also applies to outdoor pools, whereas until now, it was thought that only indoor pools could promote the onset of asthma.

-This study involved 850 adolescents with an average age of 15, attending 3 middle schools where swimming lessons were held in an outdoor pool.
+This study involved 850 adolescents with an average age of 15, attending three middle schools where swimming lessons were held in outdoor pools.
 Two pools were disinfected with chlorine.
-The 3rd was disinfected with a copper-silver ionization system and served as a control.
-Knowing the number of hours spent in the pool, the history of allergies and asthma, the lifestyle, etc., of all the subjects, the researchers came to the following conclusion: the adolescents who had accumulated more than 500 hours of outdoor swimming saw their risk of asthma multiplied by 3, compared to those who had never attended a pool containing chlorinated water.
+The third was disinfected with a copper-silver ionization system and served as a control.
+Knowing the number of hours spent in the pool, allergy and asthma history, lifestyle, etc., of all the subjects, the researchers came to the following conclusion: adolescents who had accumulated more than 500 hours of outdoor swimming saw their risk of asthma multiplied by 3, compared to those who had never attended a pool containing chlorinated water.

 The real culprits: chloramines